 Short on time?
 Here’s how to remove the Ytmp3.cc virus:

-- 2. Remove Any Viruses.
-After the scan is complete, let the antivirus remove all instances of viruses, malware, or adware you may have accidentally downloaded from Ytmp3.cc.
+- 2. Remove Any Malware.
+Once the full scan is done, let your antivirus remove any viruses, malware, or adware you might have inadvertently downloaded from Ytmp3.cc.

 Ytmp3.cc is a website that allows users to download video and audio from YouTube, but it’s filled with annoying pop-ups, malware downloads, and exploit attacks.
 It lets you convert YouTube videos to MP3 audio files or MP4 videos for free.
 However, if you’re not really careful (and sometimes even if you are), Ytmp3.cc can very easily infect your computer with malware and potentially unwanted programs (PUPs).